-1.To consume a single Client Access License (CAL) for all the connections made from a single client computer.
-This gives a client the ability to open multiple independent connections using more than one Session Context on the server, but be seen to the server as only consuming a single $CAL. \leq 10 >$ usFCanConvertCodePages: This field is reserved.
-The client MUST pass a value of 0x0001.

-2.To get pending notification information for other sessions on the same client computer.
+- 1.To consume a single Client Access License (CAL) for all the connections made from a single client computer.
+This gives a client the ability to open multiple independent connections using more than one Session Context on the server, but be seen to the server as only consuming a single CAL. < 10> - 2.To get pending notification information for other sessions on the same client computer.
 For details, see [MS-OXCNOTIF].

-Note that the ullcxrLink parameter is defined as a 32-bit value.
+Note that the ulIcxrLink parameter is defined as a 32-bit value.
 Other than passing 0xFFFFFFF for no Session Context linking, the server only uses the low-order 16 bits as the session index.
 This value is the value returned in piCxr from a previous EcDoConnectEx call, which is the session index and defined as a 16-bit value.